 So why not have a Pride Month revisit of that film’s 1930s antecedent, the “daring” 1933 German musical “Viktor und Viktoria,” a last blast of cross-dressing whimsy to escape Weimar Germany as the Nazis came to power?

 “Viktor und Viktoria” doesn’t have the overt sexuality of the Hollywood film that came 50 years later.
 The words “gay” and “homosexual” are never used, no overtly gay character is so-identified.
-So there’s little of that dishy, swishy hilarity that the legendary Robert Preston brought to the Julia Andrews/James Garner film.
+So there’s little of that dishy, swishy hilarity that the legendary Robert Preston brought to the Julie Andrews/James Garner film.

 The music is different.
 Franz Doelle and Bruno Balz were replaced by Henry Mancini and Leslie Bricusse.